 Growing up, I hated sports and really didn’t show in interest in athletics.
 In elementary school, we used to play TAG at recess, and I was always the kid that was “it.”
 There was one kid that ran slower than me in my grade, and I made sure to pick on her to get the heat off of me.

 As I got older, I discovered that I love softball (more on this some other time), but that was about as far as I went in the sporting world.
-A couple of years ago, I decided to join a gym, but I never truly felt motivated to work at it, because it wasn’t as easy to “get in shape” as I initially thought.
+A couple of years ago, I decided to join a gym, (or even contact any reputed Gym equipment rental service, for that matter) but I never truly felt motivated to work at it, because it wasn’t as easy to “get in shape” as I initially thought.